Hamuko/cum/README.md

 ### Commands

 ```
-alias      Assign a new alias to series.
 chapters   List all chapters for a manga series.
 config     Get or set configuration options.
 download   Download all available chapters.
+edit       Modify settings for a follow.
 follow     Follow a series.
   --directory TEXT  Directory which download the series chapters into.
   --download        Downloads the chapters for the added follows.